ellenmliu/Interview-practice/README.md

 4) List 2-3 attacks that web applications are vulnerable to.
 How do these attacks work?
 How can we prevent those attacks?

-* Cross-Site Scripting is when the attacker insert JavaScript in the pages to the site to have control over the information, like sending information from the site to an evil server.
+&nbsp;&nbsp; Cross-Site Scripting is when the attacker insert JavaScript in the pages to the site to have control over the information, like sending information from the site to an evil server.
 Some ways to prevent this is input validation and use HttpOnly attribute for cookies.
-* DDoS Attacks is to make the network resource unavailable to its intended users by either making it slow or even taking the site offline through generating requests from thousands of IP addresses.
+&nbsp;&nbsp; DDoS Attacks is to make the network resource unavailable to its intended users by either making it slow or even taking the site offline through generating requests from thousands of IP addresses.
 There are many DDoS protection tools out there to prevent these attacks from happening.
-* SQL Injection is when it takes advantage of the vulnerabilities to gain control of the database and the data stored in them, which includes name, email addresses, and any other private information.
+&nbsp;&nbsp; SQL Injection is when it takes advantage of the vulnerabilities to gain control of the database and the data stored in them, which includes name, email addresses, and any other private information.
 To prevent this attack, we must regularly check upon any vulnerabilities and fix them before the attacks would happen.
 Using a parameterized API, running the application with minimal privileges, and validating and sanitizing input would be a few ways to do so.

-* Some other ways to prevent any of these attacks is to add in services, like CAPTCHA, that checks if the user is a bot or a human.
+&nbsp;&nbsp; Some other ways to prevent any of these attacks is to add in services, like CAPTCHA, that checks if the user is a bot or a human.
 Also having the code to be reviewed to see if there are any vulnerabilities.